HeardLibrary/digital-scholarship/script/python/internet.md

 ## Examining the structure of JSON from an API

 Just printing out a string dump of JSON is incomprehensible, making it difficult to pull the data we want from the resulting Python data structure.
 However, VS Code will "prettify" JSON for you.
 Copy the JSON string and paste it into a new VS Code document.
 Save the document with a `.json` file extension so that VS Code will know what kind of file it is.
 Highlight all of the text, right click, then select `Format Document`.

+Another option is to go to the online tool [JSON Editor Online](https://jsoneditoronline.org/).
+In that editor, you can paste the raw JSON on the left side, then click the rightward arrow in the middle.
+The pane on the right allows you to expand and collapse the various nested arrays and objects of the JSON.
+This is a great way to understand how the JSON is organized hierarchically.

 ## Pulling particular items from response JSON